-My name is Carolina Mendez, and I am a junior here at UT Austin.
+My name is Carolina Mendez, and I am a senior at UT Austin.
 I'm studying Biochemistry with a minor in Business and planning to attend medical school in the near future!
 I am the lucky daughter of my loving and hardworking parents, Yolanda and Gilbert, and the big sister to my outrightly accomplished and impressive younger brother, Alejandro.
-In addition to Texas4000, I am a proud member of Kappa Alpha Theta, and the Natural Science Council.
-In my free time you can catch me doing yoga, hiking, running, listening to podcasts, reading, making bracelets, hanging with friends, and fishing! ( I keep a fishing pole in the trunk of my car!
-Pretty convenient!)
+My interests and passions include; healthcare- but especially in relation to minority populations, integrative cancer care/treatment, bioethics, cooking, painting, reading, and hanging with friends and family!

 Why I Ride

 On July 3rd, 2019 my life forever changed.
 My dad, with no familial history of any cancer, or any major preexisting health conditions was diagnosed with stage III pancreatic cancer.